Michael Fishman: The Conners: 2018–2022

 On June 21, 2018, ABC announced a spin-off from Roseanne, titled The Conners, with all the original cast (excluding Barr) to return; the show premiered on October 16, 2018.
 On March 22, 2019, ABC announced that the show had been renewed for a second season.
 Fishman was not listed as part of the returning main cast, but the network press release said that additional cast would be announced at a later date.

 On October 5, 2020, Fishman announced he would be directing the seventh episode of the show's third season.
 Although it was the seventh episode to be filmed, it aired in the second week of the show, as the Halloween special.

 Fishman was told he would not return for season 5 of The Conners.

 2023

-In 2023, Fishman starred in Abducted By My Teacher: The Elizabeth Thomas Story as part of its "Ripped From the Headlines" feature films where he portrayed Tad Cummins who was responsible for the kidnapping of Elizabeth Thomas.
+In 2023, Fishman starred in Abducted By My Teacher: The Elizabeth Thomas Story as part of Lifetime's "Ripped From the Headlines" feature films where he portrayed Tad Cummins, who was responsible for the kidnapping of Elizabeth Thomas.

 Personal life

 Fishman and Jennifer Briner married on October 22, 1999.
 They were separated as of June 16, 2017, according to a formal application for legal separation Briner filed on December 27, 2018.
 On April 22, 2019, Briner officially filed for divorce.
-The couple have two children, son Aaron and daughter Isabelle.
+The couple have two children.